Levridge-Tory/LevridgeIntegrationDocs/docs/Integration-Overview.md

 ﻿# Introduction
-The Levridge integration framework provides integration between Dynamics365 Finance and SCM and Dynamics 365 Customer Engagement and 3rd party applications.
+The Levridge integration framework provides integration between Dynamics 365 Finance and Dynamics 365 Customer Engagement and 3rd party applications.

 This document provides and overview of the integration framework and links to the documents